sauvikgon/XSpeed/README.md

+Building XSpeed from Source.

-The third party libraries required for building XSpeed are:
+The tool uses a number of third party software libraries.
+For building from source, install the following listed libraries:

 1. GLPK (GNU Linear Programming Kit)